Orthotics and Prosthetics (ORPR)

-Studies etiology of above-the-knee amputations.
-Surgical and immediate postoperative considerations as they relate to patient experience, prosthetic outcome, and potential for gait.
-Considers prosthetic component selection, socket interface, and suspension designs in the context of ambulation levels and activities; specialty applications.
-Presents mechanical, hydraulic, and electronic knee-motion control.
-Includes cost and efficiency calculations based on component selection.
-Introduces CAD/CAM shape capture and fabrication considerations, with attention to mechanical and electronic alignment capture.
+Etiology of transfemoral amputations.
+Surgical and immediate postoperative issues related to patient experience, prosthetic outcome, and potential for gait.
+Prosthetic component selection, socket interface, and suspension designs addressing ambulation levels and activities.
+Specialty applications.
+Mechanical, hydraulic, and electronic knee-motion control.
+Cost and efficiency calculations.
+CAD/CAM shape capture and fabrication considerations such as mechanical and electronic alignment capture.

 ORPR 425.
 CAD/CAM Technologies.
 3 Units.

-Studies applications of CAD/CAM technologies as they are used in today's clinical practice.
-Familiarizes the student with the most common shape/image capture systems, manipulations, and interfaces with the various central fabrication methods available in the industry.
-Includes use of CADs/CAMs in both orthotics and prosthetics, including foot orthoses, spinal orthoses, and cranial helmets.
-Prepares student to be able to store and manipulate data and familiarizes student with the technical support and fabrication process.
+Applications of CAD/CAM technologies used in clinical practice.
+Use of most common shape/image capture systems, manipulations, and interfaces with the various central fabrication methods.
+Includes use of CADs/CAMs in orthotics and prosthetics, including foot orthoses, spinal orthoses, cranial helmets and prosthetic limbs.
+Data storage and manipulation for use in the fabrication process with technical assistance.

 ORPR 430.
 Upper Extremity Orthotics.
 3 Units.